xrcollaboratory/edu.cornell.xrc.toolkit.core/Documentation~/index.md

 ## Requirements
 <!-- This is a good place to add hardware or software requirements, including which versions of the Unity Editor this package is compatible with. -->

-This package has been tested using Unity Editor 2022.3.7f1 (LTS).
+This package has been tested using Unity Editor 6000.0.16f1.

 Dependencies: XR Interaction Toolkit, Input System.